OpenFunction/OpenFunction/README.md

 You need to install at least one of the following options for the serving component:

-- Currently, OpenFunction Serving relies on Knative, so you need to [install Knative](https://knative.dev/docs/install/).
+- Currently, OpenFunction Serving relies on Knative, so you need to [install Knative Serving](https://knative.dev/docs/install/).
+- Another Serving runtime Dapr + KEDA will be supported soon.

 ### Tekton and Knative